joesnellpdx/new_jspdx_theme/README.md

 My Starter Theme - Joe Snell
 ============================

-This is _s with some added spices and home cookin.
+This is JSPDX Theme with some added spices and home cookin.

 More Info
 ---------

-* _s
+* JSPDX Theme
 * grunt - plugins / features
 * custom includes / shortcodes / etc
 * modifications